ivanhofer/typesafe-utils/README.md

 ### boolean utils

 A bunch of utilities that return true or false.
+Useful for array filter functions.

-> Motivation: When you filter an Array, the return type is not always what you expect.
+> Motivation: When you filter an Array, the return type is **not** always what you expect.
 Typescript will tell you the result of a filter function is the exact type you pass to the filter function.
-But that is not always true.
-If you filter out falsy values, the return type should should not contain.
+But that is **not** always true.
+If you filter out falsy values, the return type should should **not** contain.

 ```TypeScript
 // BASIC example --------------------------------------------------------------